pharaohmak/My-Library/README.md

 - Add more detailed book information and reviews.
 - Enhance the UI/UX with better styling and responsive design.

-## Live Preview
-You can check out the live preview of the application [here](https://my-library-teal.vercel.app).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.